-SECTION 202 ESTABLISHMENT OF OVERLAY ZONING DISTRICTS & MAP
+ESTABLISHMENT OF OVERLAY ZONING DISTRICTS & MAP SECTION 202

-- A. For purposes of these Regulations, in addition to the Base Zoning Districts, the following Overlay Zoning Districts are hereby established: - 1.
-Conservation District:Steep slopes and fragile soils, surface waters and aquatic buffers including riparian water quality and aquatic habitat, wetlands, vernal pools, clustered vernal pools and amphibian life zones. - 2.
-Design Review District: An area important for its visual and historic character. - 3.
-Flood Hazard District: An area of special flood hazard designated on the Federal Insurance Administration's Flood Insurance Rate Maps (FIRM). - 4.
-Scenic Ridgeline: Land within 500 horizontal feet of the Town's primary ridgelines. - Woodstock Aqueduct Source Protection Area: Watershed area for Gulf Stream wellhead. - B. The areas and boundaries of the Town's Overlay Districts are established as shown on the attached Critical Areas Inventory Map, Scenic Ridgeline Map, and Design Review Map.
+For purposes of these Regulations, in addition to the Base Zoning Districts, the following Overlay Zoning Districts are hereby established.

+Zoning Districts are nereby establi snea: 1.
+Conservation District: Steep slopes and fragile soils, surface waters and aquatic buffers including riparian water quality and aquatic habitat, wetlands, vernal pools, clustered vernal pools and amphibian life zones.
+2. Design Review District: An area important for its visual and historic character.
+3. Flood Hazard District: An area of special flood hazard designated on the Federal Insurance Administration's Flood Insurance Rate Maps (FIRM).
+4. Scenic Ridgeline: Land within 500 horizontal feet of the Town's primary ridgelines.
+5. Woodstock Aqueduct

+Source Protection Area: Watershed area for Gulf Stream wellhead.

+B. The areas and boundaries of the Town's Overlay Districts are established as shown on the attached Critical Areas inventory Map, Scenic Ridgeline Map, and Design Review Map.
 These maps, including any future amendment to them, are the official overlay zoning maps for the Town of Woodstock, are part of these Regulations, and shall remain on file in the office of the Administrative Officer.